Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 challenge of supporting a range of older and newer versions of its dependencies.

-Your repository should work with the newest versions of Bazel, rules_java
+Your repository should work with the newest versions of Bazel, rules_java,

-, and other dependencies in order to stay current.
+protobuf, and other dependencies in order to stay current.
 However, not every

 project that could benefit from the latest version of your repository will want